Walter (footballer, born 1989): Early years

-Walter started his career with Sport Club do Recife, finishing his youth development at Sport Club Internacional after joining its junior team in 2007.
+Walter started his career with Sport Club do Recife, finishing his youth development at SC Internacional after joining its junior team in 2007.
 He made his professional debut two years later.

 Walter played 11 matches in his first season in the Série A, but failed to score any goals.
 In May 2009, he suffered a serious knee injury which sidelined him for several months.

 Porto

 In August 2010, Walter joined FC Porto from Portugal, signing a five-year contract.
 The Primeira Liga club acquired the player's registration rights and 75% of his economic rights from Uruguayan side C.A.
-Rentistas for €6 million, and later sold 25% to Pearl Design Holding Ltd. (a UK shell company, directed by Mário Jorge Queiroz e Castro) for €2.125 million; Sport Club Internacional announced in its annual accounts that the club had received R$9,192,000 in transfer fee (around €4 million), but part of that was re-distributed to third parties for R$1,980,033– it was also reported that the side owned 50% of the player's economic rights, with the other half belonging to third parties.
+Rentistas for €6 million, and later sold 25% to Pearl Design Holding Ltd. (a UK shell company, directed by Mário Jorge Queiroz e Castro) for €2.125 million; Internacional announced in its annual accounts that the club had received R$9,192,000 in transfer fee (around €4 million), but part of that was re-distributed to third parties for R$1,980,033– it was also reported that the side owned 50% of the player's economic rights, with the other half belonging to third parties.

 Walter played his first official game for Porto on 19 August 2010 in a UEFA Europa League play-off round against K.R.C.
 Genk, featuring eight minutes in a 3–0 away win.
 On 16 October 2010 he made his first start, scoring a hat-trick in the 4–1 home victory over A.D.
 Os Limianos in the third round of the Taça de Portugal.
 The following month, again as a starter, he netted his first league goal, at home against Portimonense SC (2–0).

 Walter spent the vast majority of his first season as a backup to Radamel Falcao, but managed to finish with ten goals in all competitions in 25 appearances.
 On 15 October 2011, he scored four in a 8–0 away rout of C.A.
 Pêro Pinheiro in the domestic cup.

 Subsequently, Walter was loaned several times by Porto, alternating between his country's Série A and B. Throughout his career, he struggled immensely with weight problems.

 In August 2018, while at the service of Centro Sportivo Alagoano, Walter was arrested at his home in Maceió, after allegedly pointing a toy gun to an Eletrobras employee.
 On 11 December, he tested positive for furosemide and sibutramine metabolites after a match against Grêmio Esportivo Brasil, being suspended until further notice.
 The banned substances were found in prescription drugs he had been taking to fight his obesity problem.